pieroguerrero/pieroguerrero/README.md

 I started my career as Software Developer, then I decided to go through the managerial path in positions such as Business Analyst, Scrum Master, Product Manager and IT Solutions Manager.
 However, my geek spirit called many times so i decided to start several technology entrepreneurship.

-Finally, I decided to come back to the technical and become Software Engineer, so since 2018 I have been focused on improving my technical skills.
+Finally, I decided to come back to the technical and become Software Engineer specialized in Web Development, so since 2018 I have been focused on improving my technical skills.

 **Tech tools currently working with:**